 Emma partnered with a team of local Nepalese who were also determined to set these children on a much brighter path.
 After initially setting up a home where these and other children at risk of abuse and exploitation could be cared for, the team then began to focus on preventing children being unnecessarily separated in the first place through various education and empowerment programs.
 The team also started working on tracing, reconnecting and reintegrating children back into their families and communities and supporting them there where necessary.
 15 years on, Emma is still deeply involved, and with the all-Nepalese team on the ground in Nepal, continues to work to strengthen vulnerable families and give children every opportunity possible to grow up safely with their own families.

-Read more about why the children were in the orphanage and why SCAI reunited most of them with their families, SCAI’s preventative approach to child protection, where SCAI is now and where they are going.
+Read more about SCAI’s journey, including why these children (and many more) were in orphanages, why SCAI reintegrated most of them back into their families, SCAI’s preventative approach to child protection and where SCAI is now.

 Where SCAI began

 SCAI’s foundation came as Nepal neared the end of a decade of political turmoil – a conflict between Maoist and Government forces that left over 17,000 people dead and hundreds of thousands of others displaced, mainly from poor rural areas, before a peace accord was signed in 2006.